MOLSON COORS AND SHARP’S BREWERY LIMITED

 Our supply chain

 We consider our supply chain to be of medium complexity.
-Our suppliers and customers are based around the world, with their own suppliers and customers being part of an on-going chain of customers and suppliers.
+Our suppliers and customers are based around the world, with their own suppliers and customers being part of an on- going chain of customers and suppliers.
 Some of our suppliers are also our customers and some of our market competitors are also our suppliers.
 In addition to this some of our internal departments are outsourced to suppliers of outsourced services.
-For example, in the UK, part of our HR and IT services are out-sourced.
+For example, in the UK, our IT services are out- sourced.

 When we look at our supply chain with modern slavery in mind, historically we have been looking backwards towards the businesses that supply us with goods and services.
 What we have come to realise is that not only should we be thinking about the businesses that we buy from, but we should also be thinking about the businesses that we sell to.
 We fully intend to work on the way in which we view and raise awareness of modern slavery within our upstream and downstream supply chain.